🦉

 Hard peg via redemption (reserve/strategy) Soft peg via liquidation (CDP) or arbitrage (all)

-Mint/burn or supply adjustment against protocol token; relies on reflexive demand
+Mint/burn or supply adjustment against protocol token to maintain a soft peg; relies on reflexive demand

 Mixed implementations